|

 defocus error in an obstructed telescope, given as P-V wavefront

-Note that seeing error, whose averaged magnitude is in proportion to (D1/D2)5/6 will worsen actual field performance of the larger (obstructed) relative to that of the smaller aperture.
+Note that seeing error, whose averaged magnitude is in proportion to (D1/D2)5/6 will worsen the actual field performance of a larger (obstructed) relative to that of the smaller aperture.
 Obviously, in the actual field conditions, that will lower somewhat the overall contrast level in the larger (obstructed) aperture, widening its limiting resolution gap vs. perfect aperture.
-However, since smaller aperture also suffers from seeing error, there is no significant change in their relative contrast transfers (FIG. 107, left).
+However, since smaller aperture also suffers from seeing error, although smaller in magnitude, there is no significant change in their relative contrast transfers (FIG. 107, left).
 The effect of c. obstruction on contrast and resolution also vary somewhat with the aperture size (FIG. 107, right).

 Note that nearly identical